srich36/TodayILearned/til_docs/TCP-IP/TCP.md

 - When adding features to protocols they are normally added in a backwards-compatible manner
   - The client and the server do option negotiation to find out which options (e.g. additional commands) both support
 - HTTP requests operate over TCP
+- `tcpdump` works by putting the network interface card in promiscuous mode so it captures every packet

 ##### TCP Header